kubernetes/enhancements/keps/sig-api-machinery/1623-standardize-conditions/README.md

 checklist items _must_ be updated for the enhancement to be released.
 -->

-- [ ] Enhancement issue in release milestone, which links to KEP dir in [kubernetes/enhancements] (not the initial KEP PR)
+- [x] Enhancement issue in release milestone, which links to KEP dir in [kubernetes/enhancements] (not the initial KEP PR): https://github.com/kubernetes/enhancements/issues/1623
-- [ ] KEP approvers have approved the KEP status as `implementable`
+- [x] KEP approvers have approved the KEP status as `implementable`
-- [ ] Design details are appropriately documented
+- [x] Design details are appropriately documented
-- [ ] Test plan is in place, giving consideration to SIG Architecture and SIG Testing input
+- [x] Test plan is in place, giving consideration to SIG Architecture and SIG Testing input
-- [ ] Graduation criteria is in place
+- [x] Graduation criteria is in place
 - [ ] "Implementation History" section is up-to-date for milestone
 - [ ] User-facing documentation has been created in [kubernetes/website], for publication to [kubernetes.io]
 - [ ] Supporting documentation e.g., additional design documents, links to mailing list discussions/SIG meetings, relevant PRs/issues, release notes